fuqcool/node-stringify/README.md

 - object

 ## Difference with `JSON.stringify`

-- `node-stringify` is designed to work with all kinds of objects in javascript. `JSON.stringify` is designed to work with objects.

-- The result of `node-stringify` can be retrieved directly using `eval`.
+- The result of `node-stringify` can be retrieved directly using `eval`(Please be aware that `eval` may be insecure).

+## Known issues
+- Not support objects with circular references or too deeply nested(implemented in a recursive way).

 ## License
 MIT License.